OAA Services Offered

 Service and Emotional Support Animal Policy (pdf)

 Pacific University provides reasonable accommodations to students living on-campus with a documented disability.
-University Housing policy supports emotional support animals to live with students in their on-campus accommodation upon approval by Learning Support Services (LSS).
-Individuals with a service animal are encouraged to register with LSS and to inform University Housing as soon as possible that they plan to have a service animal with them in Housing.
+University Housing policy supports emotional support animals to live with students in their on-campus accommodation upon approval by Learning Support Services (OAA).
+Individuals with a service animal are encouraged to register with OAA and to inform University Housing as soon as possible that they plan to have a service animal with them in Housing.
 This will give Housing staff an opportunity to meet the student's specific housing needs.

 Service Animals are defined by ADA requirements as dogs that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must directly relate to the person's disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as Service Animals under the ADA.
 While many service dogs wear vests to identify them as service animals, ADA does not require them to do so.